 Afterwards, back in the centre of Tallinn, we went to the unusual and entertaining Tallinn Legends, a theatrical and interactive museum, recreating historical events, myths and legends that have contributed to the folklore of medieval Tallinn.
 The experience lasts around 40 minutes, with nine mysterious chambers each depicting a different story by professional actors, special effects and surreal animatronics.

-Lastly for the day, we made a quick visit to the Knighthood Museum.
-A small three room exibit housing a unique collection of original, breathtakingly beautiful (and presumably mind bogglingly expensive!) medals, state decorations and insignia belonging to royal, religious or military orders of knighthood from countries all over the world.
+Lastly for the day, we made a quick visit to the Order of Knighthood Museum.
+A small three room exhibit housing a unique collection of original, breathtakingly beautiful (and presumably mindbogglingly expensive!) medals, state decorations and insignia belonging to royal, religious or military orders of knighthood from countries all over the world.
 Adorned with real diamonds and precious stones and metals, the exhibit is perfect for anybody who loves history and shiny things.

 We had originally considered taking a bus or train out to Estonia’s second city, Tartu.
 However, with a travel time of a couple of hours, and a shortage of remaining days, we instead decided make the most of our Tallinn Cards and take one of the city bus routes to the outskirts of town instead.